se-for-sci/se-for-sci.github.io/content/week01_intro/python_setup.md

 modify the base environment except though your package manager (generally true, but more so here).
 The system Python is really intended for use in other system packages, and is not intended for you to modify.
-Modern pip and modern systems (like Ubuntu 24.04+) now work together to provide safegaurds for this.
+Modern pip and modern systems (like Ubuntu 24.04+) now work together to provide safeguards for this.

 ### Virtual environments